 It’s unlikely any golfer will hit every green in regulation, and besides a healthy dose of bunkers, most of the greens are also guarded closely by the first cut of rough.

-Click the image below to read a Golf World magazine article featuring Enric’s secrets to escaping PGA Catalunya Resort’s bunkers.
+Click the image below to read a Golf World magazine article featuring Enric’s secrets to escaping Camiral Resort’s bunkers.

 The greens are quick!